jsjoeio/joeprevite.com/content/2020-07-13-how-to-learn-quickly/index.md

 Lastly, find tools to help you stay focused.
 I am a big fan of the **Pomodoro Technique**.
 I have an app called [Stretchly](https://hovancik.net/stretchly/) that reminds me to take a 20-second break every 20 minutes and a 5-minute break every 40 minutes.
 This allows me to focus for that period and then rest.
 It then repeats itself like a cycle.

-## Find the Flag
+## Cross the Finishline

-The last and final leg of this learning journey is finding the flag.
-You should make it to the finish line and feel accomplished when you get there.
+The last and final leg of this learning journey is cross the finishline.
+You should make it there and feel accomplished.
 Here, you want to use systems that will help you practice, build confidence, remember vocabulary, and go for depth.
-This will lead to the beloved checkered flag.

 ### Practice